What is Ambien?

 Some of these side effects can be serious, particularly if they persist or worsen over time.
 Additionally, Ambien can interact with other medications, particularly those that affect the central nervous system and can increase the risk of side effects.
 If you experience any side effects while taking Ambien, it’s important to talk to your healthcare provider as soon as possible.
 They may need to adjust your dosage or switch you to a different medication.

-How Long Does Ambien Remains in the System?
+How Long Does Ambien Remain in the System?

 The length of time that Ambien (zolpidem) stays in your system can vary depending on a number of factors, including your age, weight, metabolism, and overall health.
 Additionally, the dose and duration of use can also impact how long the drug stays in your system.

-Generally, Ambien has a relatively short half-life of about 2-3 hours, which means it is eliminated from the body fairly quickly.
+In general, Ambien has a relatively short half-life of about 2-3 hours, so the body eliminates it fairly quickly.
 However, it can still be detected in various body fluids and tissues for varying amounts of time after use.
 Here are some estimates for how long Ambien can stay in your system:

 - Blood: In the blood for up to 24 hours after use.

-- Urine: Ambien detect in urine for up to 48-72 hours after use.
+- Urine: Ambien is detected in urine for up to 48-72 hours after use.

-- Saliva: It sometimes detect in saliva for up to 8-12 hours after use.
+- Saliva: It sometimes detects in saliva for up to 8-12 hours after use.